 While your quesadilla is cooking, make your guac.
 You can easily use premade guac, but I like to make my own when avocados are ripe.
-I just add about 1 tablespoon of finely chopped red onion, a 1/4 teaspoon of finely minced garlic, 1 avocado, and lime, salt, and pepper to taste.
-Mash it all up and you’re good to go!

 Spread the guacamole all over the whole quesadilla before cutting your quesadilla into sixths with a sharp knife.
 Also slice a baby carrot while you’re at it.

-Gently drip small amount of salsa over the triangles.
+Gently drip small amounts of salsa over the triangles.
 You could also use bell peppers cut into mini circles with the end of a drinking draw or pieces of diced tomato.
 These will become your ‘tree ornaments’.

 Okay, so tell me – where do you get your best ideas?
 Are you a quesadilla fan?
 Let me know in the comments!